 The active ingredient in all these drugs is diphenhydramine, a decades-old antihistamine used as a remedy for seasonal allergies.
 It works by blocking the histamine receptors in the brain that control wakefulness, so drowsiness is a side effect for most people.

 The packaging on these medicines suggests they are “non-habit-forming” when used as directed — that is, for short periods.
-And the FDA requires the package inserts to tell consumers to see their doctor if insomnia persists for more than 2 weeks.
+And the FDA requires the package inserts to tell consumers to see their doctor if insomnia persists for more than two weeks.

 So, What to Do?